youngde811/Shakespearean-Insult-Generator/README.md

 ## Latest News ##

+- _08/01/2023_: Version 1.2.1 is being released to the AppStore:
+  - Added nice-looking image background to Favorites modal.
+  - Added master exception handler for app-level fatal errors.
+The handler provides users with an explanation at least;
+    allowing them to restart the app.

 - _07/31/2023_: Version 1.2.0 has been released.
 There is a secret level here that must be found!

 - _07/25/2023_: Version 1.1.4 of the app has been approved for release on the AppStore!